ID-Guard: A Universal Framework for Combating Facial Manipulation via Breaking Identification: Related Works

 \subsubsection{Proactive Disruption}

-Recent studies have explored proactive disruption against facial manipulation by injecting adversarial perturbations into images.
-Ruiz \emph{et al}.\cite{ruiz2020disrupting} and Yeh \emph{et al}.\cite{yeh2020disrupting} disrupted facial manipulation by deriving gradient-based adversarial perturbations on target models.
-Works including \cite{qu2024df} and \cite{guan2024adversarial} have significantly improved the robustness of adversarial perturbations in protecting personal images.
-However, due to structural and design differences across various facial manipulation models, adversarial perturbations crafted for a specific model often exhibit poor transferability to other models, limiting their defense applicability.
-To address this, works such as \cite{dong2023restricted} and \cite{huang2021initiative} generated adversarial perturbations by attacking a surrogate model and transferred them to an inaccessible model.
-However, the significant structural differences between face manipulation models limit their effectiveness.
-A more widely adopted approach is model ensembling.
-Representative methods such as \cite{huang2022cmua, aneja2022tafim, tang2023feature} and \cite{zhu2023information} have explored cross-model transferable adversarial perturbations based on this paradigm, which enhance defense effectiveness against various facial manipulation models to a certain extent.
-However, these approaches overlook the fact that different facial manipulation models exhibit variations in adversarial robustness and gradient optimization.
-As a result, the effectiveness of the generated transferable perturbations is inconsistent across models, leading to an overall decline in defense performance.
-This is one of the issues that this paper focuses on.
-Additionally, as noted earlier, these methods do not account for the issue of facial stigmatization caused by unconstrained perturbations.
-Zhai \emph{et al}. \cite{zhai2023defending} addressed this problem by embedding specific warning patterns into generated fake images.
-Unlike them, the proposed ID-Guard directly distorts the facial recognition area of fake images.
+Recent studies have explored proactive disruption of facial manipulation by injecting adversarial perturbations into images.
+Ruiz~\emph{et al.}\cite{ruiz2020disrupting} and Yeh~\emph{et al.}\cite{yeh2020disrupting} disrupted facial manipulation by deriving gradient-based adversarial perturbations on target models.
+Subsequent works~\cite{qu2024df,guan2024adversarial} further enhanced the robustness of adversarial perturbations to protect personal images.
+However, due to structural and design disparities among facial manipulation models, perturbations crafted for a specific model often exhibit poor transferability to others, limiting their practical utility.
+To mitigate this issue, studies such as~\cite{dong2023restricted,huang2021initiative} generated perturbations on surrogate models and transferred them to inaccessible models.
+Yet, substantial architectural discrepancies still hinder transfer effectiveness.
+A widely adopted alternative is model ensembling~\cite{huang2022cmua,aneja2022tafim,tang2023feature,zhu2023information}, which produces cross-model transferable adversarial perturbations and improves defense performance against diverse facial manipulation models to a certain extent.
+However, these approaches overlook variations in adversarial robustness and gradient optimization across different models, resulting in inconsistent performance and an overall drop in defense effectiveness—a limitation addressed in this paper.
+Furthermore, they do not account for the issue of facial stigmatization caused by unconstrained perturbations.
+Zhai \emph{et al}. \cite{zhai2023defending} addressed this problem by embedding specific warning patterns into generated fake images, whereas our proposed ID-Guard directly distorts the facial recognition regions of fake images to disrupt identity inference.